ameerthehacker/blazecode/README.md

 - **Serverless Architecture**: Powered by WebRTC for peer-to-peer connections
 - **Real-time Collaboration**: Live code editing and sharing
 - **Privacy Focused**: No data stored on servers
+- **Self Hostable**: It is just a static react app so deploy to your own vercel/netlify/CDN in a jiffy

 ## 🚀 Getting Started